Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Brian Nowak - Morgan Stanley & Co.
 LLC

 Thanks for taking my questions.
 I have two.
 The first one Mark is on Instagram, the 400 million daily active users.
-Curious to be – here's to (24:39) how you think about the core use of Instagram now and how it differs from core Facebook.
+Curious to be – hear (24:39) how you think about the core use of Instagram now and how it differs from core Facebook.
 And how do you think about that evolving over time and the monetization of Instagram evolving over time?
 And then the second one, just to go back to Doug's question on the content, I know Dave, you mentioned content spend as being part of the investment.
 Should we think about the content investment as being more driven on rev share or do you see yourselves going out and writing and doing licensing deals?
 Thanks so much.

 David M. Wehner - Facebook, Inc.